Fraternal birth order linked to same-sex attraction in men

 Read More

-Read the summary of the research by Dr. Ray Blanchard referenced in this article.
+Read an early summary of research by Dr. Ray Blanchard referenced in this article.

 Fraternal birth order and the maternal immune hypothesis of male homosexuality